📅 Operations Use Case

 What types of PM schedules does inFM support?

-inFM supports multiple PM schedule trigger types to accommodate different asset maintenance requirements.
-Fixed-date schedules generate a work order on a specific calendar date each year (useful for annual inspections or compliance-critical services that must occur in a specific month).
-Recurring interval schedules generate work orders at a regular interval — every week, every month, every quarter — from the last completion date or from a fixed cycle start.
-Operating hour or usage-based schedules generate work orders when a meter reading reaches a threshold (useful for plant and equipment with hour-based service intervals).
+inFM supports two PM schedule trigger types today.
+Fixed-date schedules track a specific calendar date each year (useful for annual inspections or compliance-critical services that must occur in a specific month).
+Recurring interval schedules track a regular interval — every week, every month, every quarter — from the last completion date or from a fixed cycle start.
 Multiple schedules can be applied to a single asset simultaneously for assets with different maintenance requirements at different intervals.
+Operating-hour and usage/cycle-count triggers (where a work order is created when a meter reading reaches a threshold) are on the product roadmap and are not currently delivered.

 How does inFM handle PM work orders that aren't completed on time?

-When a PM work order passes its due date without being completed, it is flagged as overdue in the system.
-Overdue work orders are highlighted in the work order queue with a visual indicator and appear in the overdue PM compliance report.
-Notification rules can be configured to send escalation alerts to supervisors when work orders become overdue.
-The PM compliance dashboard shows completion rates over time, identifying patterns of delay for specific assets or trade teams.
+When a PM work order passes its due date without being completed, it is flagged as overdue in the work order queue with a visual indicator and is filterable in the standard reports.
 Overdue PM history is retained in the audit trail, ensuring transparency about any gaps in the maintenance program.
+A dedicated overdue-PM compliance report, configurable supervisor escalation rules, and completion-rate-over-time trend analysis are on the roadmap and depend on a scheduled-job engine that is not yet delivered.

 Can I import an existing PM schedule from a spreadsheet?